New York State Route 59: Designation

 The Suffern–Nyack highway remained unnumbered until the late 1920s when was designated as NY 59.
 At the time, NY 59 was routed on West Nyack Road between Nanuet and Central Nyack.
 The route was rendered unchanged in the 1930 renumbering of state highways in New York.
 A western bypass of Suffern was designated as NY 339 c.
 1932.
 The north–south highway left NY 17 at the hamlet of Ramapo and followed the modern New York State Thruway and I-287 corridors south through Hillburn to the New Jersey state line.
 In the mid-1930s, the alignments of NY 17 and NY 339 south of Ramapo were swapped, placing NY 17 on the bypass and NY 339 on the Ramapo–Suffern route.
 In Suffern, NY 339 ended at a junction with US 202 just one block north of NY 59's western terminus.
 NY 339 was replaced by an extended NY 59 c.
 1937.

 In the early 1950s, construction began on a bypass of West Nyack Road between Nanuet and West Nyack.
 The highway was completed c.
 1955 and became part of a realigned NY 59.
 The portion of NY 59's former routing that did not overlap NY 304 was redesignated as NY 59A in February 1956.
 This designation was short-lived as it was removed from West Nyack Road in the late 1950s.
-In 1960, control of the highway was turned over to the town of Clarkstown, and parts of NY 59A's former routing were abandoned.
 A local company carried out work to convert the highway into a shopping center access road; however, Rockland County asserted that the town—and by extension the company—had no rights to perform this action.
 The county sued the company that helped improve the highway in 2002.